Support Your CBE

 Other ways to give

 Providing financial support is not the only thing you can do, however.
 Just as you may have benefitted from participating in the CBE program, CBE benefitted from having you as a student.
-Your contributions in the classroom, as a mentor to others, at social events, and your involvement as a volunteer and in leadership activities helped your peers, and the program itself, to be richer and more complete.
-We thank you for everything that you have contributed to the program!
+Your contributions in the classroom, as a mentor to others, at social events, and your involvement as a volunteer and in leadership activities helped your peers, and the program itself, to be richer.
+We thank you for everything that you have contributed to the program over the years.

 Your CBE also benefits from your involvement as an alumnus.
 Alumni serve as mentors and volunteers who give of their valuable time and expertise.
-Alumni help to recruit students; they offer internships at their companies; hire CBE grads; give campus guest lectures; encourage their own offpsring to attend Ohio State; and so much more.
+Our students love meeting alumni, hearing about their experiences, and gaining valuable advice.
+Alumni also help to recruit students; they offer internships at their companies; hire CBE grads; give campus guest lectures; encourage their own offspring to attend Ohio State; and so much more.
 Many people find that being active as an alumnus is gratifying and enjoyable beyond their expectations, as they connect with old friends and make new ones during service that benefits the department and Ohio State at large.

 Making a Gift